 Every organization needs to have archives of all the processes, methods, conflicts, risks register, lesson learned that helps to take decisions for successful completion of projects – A PMO does that job efficiently.
 This dedicated department provides necessary due support the Senior Management & Project Managers to concentrate on their jobs.

 Who is in the PMO?

 PMO consists of multi-skill project management executive staff.
-The professional are Project/Program manager, schedulers, planners, controllers, coordinators, etc.
+The professionals are Project/Program Manager, schedulers, planners, controllers, coordinators, etc.

 This team works in an integrated way to handle PMO jobs and to the better interest to achieve organization objectives.

 Project Management Director – PMD is the highest authority guy in any PMO and accountable for its success or failure.
 PMD has authority equal to VP or any high-level functional manager.

 Roles & Responsibilities | PMO